 It’s a bold move George R. R. Martin, I’ll give you that, keeping us on our toes like that for 8 years now, and counting.

 If none of that makes sense to you, although I hope it does, allow me to elucidate – A Song of Ice and Fire is a popular fantasy book series that had its last main entry released in 2011, the same year as its first television adaptation series, Game of Thrones, had its first season.
 Game of Thrones will have had 8 seasons that tell a complete story, and which has changed the landscape of big-budget television for a generation to come, and the next actual release in the books that started the whole thing has not yet been given a release date in all that time.
 A slipped writing schedule is forgivable, but when it seems like the author is doing so much additional work in that same universe rather than the core series, it starts to seem more annoying than anything.

-I am here to review a specific book, and therefore this backstory may not be necessary, as I should just that book on its own merits.
+I am here to review a specific book (Fire And Blood: A History Of The Targaryen Kings From Aegon The Conqueror To Aegon III), and therefore this backstory may not be necessary, as I should just that book on its own merits.
 But it is worth mentioning for the sake of context – there is only so much goodwill left to be milked from long-time fans, and the well of that is possibly running dry.
 For, ultimately, a book such as this can only survive on the interest it offers to a very niche group of fans.

 Fire And Blood: A History Of The Targaryen Kings From Aegon The Conqueror To Aegon III